Spykoninho/My-Greenhouse/README.md

 # My-Greenhouse
-Mobile application which displays all the information about your greenhouse (temperature, humidity), and which sends you all other important information (weather, etc.).
-Works with a raspberry pi
+Mobile application which displays all the information about your greenhouse (temperature, feeled temperature, air humidity and soil humidity), and which sends you all other important information (weather, etc.).

 ## Summary
 - [How To Install the Project](#how-to-install-the-project)